It is the most common of the bleeding disorders.

-The symptoms of von Willebrand disease can vary greatly within a family, so there are times when this is unclear.
+The symptoms of von Willebrand disease can vary significantly within a family, so there are times when this is unclear.

-Like most genetic disorders, there are rare occasions when von Willebrand disease can occur even when there is no family history of the disorder due to a spontaneous change in the von Willebrand gene before the baby is born.
+Like most genetic disorders, there are rare occasions when von Willebrand disease can occur even with no family history of the condition due to a spontaneous change in the von Willebrand gene before the baby is born.

-Von Willebrand disease is similar to hemophilia, but people who have it tend to have more external bleeding rather than internal bleeding.
+Von Willebrand’s disease is similar to hemophilia, but people tend to have more external bleeding than internal bleeding.

-Unlike hemophilia, von Willebrand disease is not gender specific and affects men and women equally.
+Unlike hemophilia, von Willebrand’s disease is not gendered specific and affects men and women equally.

-There is great variability in the severity of symptoms, which can range from clinically insignificant to life threatening.
+There is significant variability in the severity of symptoms, which can range from clinically insignificant to life-threatening.

 Even children within the same family who are affected with the same type of von Willebrand disease can have different symptoms.

-A child with von Willebrand disease can exhibit a variety of symptoms throughout his life and may experience improvement in symptoms with age.
+A child with von Willebrand disease can exhibit various symptoms throughout his life and may experience improvement in symptoms with age.